puppetlabs/puppetlabs-apache/README.md

 * Listened-to ports
 * `/etc/make.conf` on FreeBSD and Gentoo

-On Gentoo, this module depends on the [`gentoo/puppet-portage`](https://github.com/gentoo/puppet-portage) Puppet module.
-Note that while several options apply or enable certain features and settings for Gentoo, it is not a [supported operating system](https://forge.puppetlabs.com/supported#puppet-supported-modules-compatibility-matrix) for this module.
+On Gentoo, this module depends on the [`gentoo/puppet-portage`][] Puppet module.
+Note that while several options apply or enable certain features and settings for Gentoo, it is not a [supported operating system][] for this module.

-**Note**: This module modifies Apache configuration files and directories and purges any configuration not managed by Puppet.
-Configuration of Apache should be managed by Puppet, as non-Puppet configuration files can cause unexpected failures.
+> **Note**: This module modifies Apache configuration files and directories and purges any configuration not managed by Puppet.
+Apache configuration should be managed by Puppet, as unmanaged configuration files can cause unexpected failures.
+>

-To temporarily disable full Puppet management, set the [`purge_configs`](#purge_configs) parameter in the `apache` class declaration to 'false'.
+> To temporarily disable full Puppet management, set the [`purge_configs`][] parameter in the [`apache`][] class declaration to 'false'.
 We recommend using this only as a temporary means of saving and relocating customized configurations.

 ### Beginning with Apache

-To install Apache with the default parameters, use this Puppet code:
+To have Puppet install Apache with the default parameters, declare the [`apache`][] class:

 ~~~ puppet
 class { 'apache': }
 ~~~

-The Puppet module applies a default configuration based on your operating system.
-For example, Debian, Red Hat, FreeBSD, and Gentoo systems each have unique default configurations.
-These defaults work in testing environments but are not suggested for production; Puppet recommends customizing parameters to suit your site.
-Use the [Reference](#reference) section to find default parameter values.
+The Puppet module applies a default configuration based on your operating system; Debian, Red Hat, FreeBSD, and Gentoo systems each have unique default configurations.
+These defaults work in testing environments but are not suggested for production, and Puppet recommends customizing the class's parameters to suit your site.
+Use the [Reference](#reference) section to find information about the class's parameters and their default values.

 You can customize parameters when declaring the `apache` class.
-For instance, this declaration installs Apache without the apache module's [default virtual host configuration](#configuring-a-virtual-host), allowing you to customize all Apache virtual hosts:
+For instance, this declaration installs Apache without the apache module's [default virtual host configuration][Configuring virtual hosts], allowing you to customize all Apache virtual hosts:

 ~~~ puppet
 class { 'apache':